Magnesium Citrate MarketBy Type, By Application, By Segmentation, By Region, and By Country 2021

 Magnesium citrate is a magnesium preparation in salt form with citric acid.
 It’s often used in nutrition supplement, food & beverage industry and pharmaceutical industry.

-This report contains market size and forecasts of Magnesium Citrate in South Korea, including the following market information:
+This report contains market size and forecasts of Magnesium Citrate in India, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Magnesium Citrate manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Magnesium Citrate production and consumption in South Korea
+This report also analyses and evaluates the COVID-19 impact on Magnesium Citrate production and consumption in India

 Total Market by Segment: